aedlebeck/Gradescope-C-Autograder/README.md

 # C/C++ Gradescope Autograder
 Simple and easy to modify gradescope autograder for C/C++ files.
+It is already setup to check for submission of correct files and for compilation.
+It designed to read in STDOUT and produce a grade based on what STDOUT produces.

 ## Documentation
 **setup.sh**